What Is Deductible?

 Start here (60-second guide)

-1. Pick the closest topic — mileage, meals, home office, software, insurance, etc.
+1. Pick the closest topic — mileage, meals, home office, software, insurance, rent, and so on.

-2. Read the short answer (yes/no/depends) to set expectations.
+2. Read the short answer — yes, no, or depends.

 What usually changes the answer